Европейский суд по правам человека

 Facts

 In the aftermath of the 9/11 events in the United States and the subsequent activity of Al-Qaeda, the United Kingdom being the US ally announced to the Council of Europe the declaration of the state of emergency.
 This state of emergency involved amendments to the national anti-terrorism act allowing detention of foreign individuals suspected in relation to terrorism in cases where deportation from the UK is intended but where such deportation for the time being is not possible.
 The 11 applicants were foreign nationals who were detained under the mentioned law because they were suspected to be international terrorists.
-It was considered by the British authorities that these individuals could not be deported because they risked ill-treatment in their country of origin, therefore they remained detained for a prolonged period of time.
+It was considered by the British authorities that these individuals could not be deported because they risked ill-treatment in their country of origin, therefore they remained detained for a prolonged period.
+Each applicant appealed against the decision to detain them.
+The State institution which reviewed the decisions used a procedure which enabled it to consider both - evidence which could be made public and evidence which could not be disclosed for reasons of national security.
+The detainees and their legal representatives were introduced with the former.
+The latter evidence was disclosed only to a special advocate who could comment on it in the special closed hearings concluded by the State institution.
+The said State institution dismissed all the appeals.
 Couple of years later the House of Lords proclaimed the scheme of detaining suspected international terrorists unlawful and the applicants who at that time still were detained were released.

 Complaint